 Send pleasant surprises only!

-We don’t advise that you DIY package your fragile or valuable Christmas gifts so alternatively visit us in-store so we can show you a range of other more advanced packaging options and methods such as foam in place.
+We don’t advise that you DIY your really fragile or valuable Christmas gifts so alternatively visit us in-store so we can show you a range of other more advanced packaging options and methods such as foam in place.

 As ‘fragile freight is our forte’ we’ll do our utmost best to transport packages safely around the globe daily during our busy season however getting your packaging sorted avoids any unwanted Christmas Day disappointments!
 Call in-store if you need our freight experts to give you advice on your seasonal sending or get a quote online.